flenniken/collections/docs/collection-maker.md

 ♫ Note: air-drop doesn't work when your iphone is plugged into your mac.

-Run the `gulp` command to build in the final zoom points, then deploy and test the image pages again.
+Run the `g all` command to build in the final zoom points, then deploy and test the image pages again.

 __Zoom Point Guide__